 Appropriate Vaccine Usage

-This tells you the percentage of residents that were given the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This indicates the percent of patients who were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This tells you the percentage of residents that required increased assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living could be a sign of the deterioration of a patient's medical condition.
+This tells you the percent of patients that required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile